dariathompson/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies)

-I am a dedicated, self-motivated full stack developer and recent graduate of Makers Academy.
-I have transitioned into technology after working in Sales.
-Software development has everything that I am passionate about: constantly learning new things; collaborating with like-minded people and using creativity and logic.
-I'm looking to join a team where I can continue to learn and become the best developer I can be.
+I am a junior full-stack developer with a passion for problem solving and an eagerness to learn.
+As a kid I was obsessed with puzzles, so when I completed a Front End Development course at Beetroot Academy, it was only natural my love for coding began to grow.
+The creativity and logic required to solve complex problems, the endless learning and being able to see your ideas come to life, it is everything that I am passionate about.
+It has allowed me to co-create one of my hobbies ‘Puppy Pals’ which is an app that aims to help owners match appropriate dogs for socialization, training and play dates!
+I am now ready to join a team where I can continue my learning and utilise my programming skills and experience of working in logistics to help contribute in solving real world problems.

 ## Skills